- Eye Care

-Your eye doctor can perform a contrast sensitivity test to determine how much your vision has been affected by a cataract.
+Your eye doctor can perform multiple tests to determine how much your vision has been affected by a cataract.
 But typically, when decreased vision affects your everyday activities or hobbies, a cataract should be treated.

-Currently there is no medical treatment to reverse or prevent the development of cataracts.
-Once they form, the only one way to achieve clear vision again is through cataract surgery.
+Once cataracts mature, the only one way to achieve clear vision again is through cataract surgery.

 During cataract surgery, the cloudy natural lens inside your eye will be removed and replaced with a new intraocular lens (IOL).
 With advances in surgical and intraocular lens technology, there are frequently many different approaches to restoring vision during cataract surgery.
 Our staff will educate you about the different options you have and introduce some of the new and exciting technologies offered at Berkeley Eye Center, including our new Laser Cataract Surgery procedure, ORA system technology, and the latest lens implant technology.